Alex-Costea/Wiles/index.md

 **Wiles** is a programming language inspired by Kotlin, Pascal and Python.
 It is designed with readability and type safety as main priorities.
-This project contains a fully-functional interpreter written in Kotlin and Java for the language.
+This project contains a fully-functional interpreter written in Kotlin and Java for the language, which can also be hosted online.

 Wiles supports features such as:
 - `if`, `for` (including foreach functionality), `while`